Ketamine has been around since the 1960s where it was used exclusively as a surgical anesthetic.

 What is Ketamine?

-Ketamine is classified as a dissociative — which distorts the perception of sights and sounds, as well as emotions and personal identification of self.
+Ketamine is classified as a dissociative hallucinogenic — which distorts the perception of sights, sounds, emotions, and decouple one’s first-person experience from reality.
+Users feel “outside their body.”

-In medicine, ketamine is used as a dissociative analgesic.
+In medicine, ketamine is used as an analgesic.
 It doesn’t directly block pain signals like an opiate — instead, dissociative analgesics disconnect the thalamus from the cortex.
 When this happens, the body still feels pain, but the brain simply “doesn’t care.”
 We don’t actually feel bothered by the pain.

 Experts on the use of ketamine, such as Albert Dahan (professor of anesthesiology at The University of Leiden), suggest ketamine to be “one of the best painkillers ever made.”